top of page

 Do you have a favorite editor?

 Not yet!
-My husband is my best editor, but he’s usually too busy to actually read anything truly lengthy (my loss!).
-I tend to send stories and novels to friends of mine from graduate school—I am always delighted and shocked by their comments.
-I also have four “secret” readers who are always incredibly helpful: my next door neighbor who is a phenomenal visual artist, an old friend from high school who is now a famous opera singer, another old friend from the same high school who lives in Nashville and reports on the fine arts, and a woman I met as a new barista in a coffee shop who now runs a corporate business department with over 25 juniors.
+I recently lost my best first reader, my next door neighbor who was a phenomenal visual artist and recently passed.
+Luckily I still have my three best readers: an old friend from high school who is now a famous opera singer, another old friend from the same high school who lives in Nashville and reports on the fine arts, and a woman I met as a new barista in a coffee shop who now runs a corporate business department with over 25 juniors.
 I love people who work hard and still make time to read!

 Do you read?